Processional will include these traveling venues in Harlem, Central Park and Times Square at these times.

 Score for Times Square: Neo Muyanga

-Acknowledgements and Special Thanks: Eclectic Props, Frank and Sandella Malloy, Andrew Dinwiddie
+Acknowledgements and Special Thanks: Eclectic Props, Frank and Sandella Malloy, the dancers of Harambee Dance Company, and Andrew Dinwiddie